 Parent applicants do not have to demonstrate need; however, dependent students are encouraged to use their full eligibility for a Direct subsidized or unsubsidized loan before parents apply for a PLUS Loan.
-Parent borrower should have their own account and not share their child account in order to keep track of those borrowed loans.
 The debt on parent PLUS loan is in the parent's name and remains the parent's legal financial responsibility throughout repayment.
 The U.S. Department of Education approves a loan from this federal program only after an evaluation of the parent borrower's credit history.
 If a parent is denied a PLUS Loan, the student may be eligible to receive additional direct unsubsidized loan.
-Additional direct unsubsidized loan is granted only after Bowie State University has received and application that is denied from the Department of Education.
+Additional direct unsubsidized loan is granted only after Bowie State University has received a denial of credit from the Department of Education.